 Ecommerce is all about providing options.
 Users need a variety of payment options.
 Even if they have a single card, it does not mean it’s a preferred payment option.

-Your e-commerce site also needs to accept different payment options such as PayPal and Apple Pay, as well as cards like Discover and American Express.
+Your e-commerce site also needs to accept different payment options such as PayPal and Apple Pay and cards like Discover and American Express.

-Mobile shopping takes personalization and contextual experience to the next level as it allows saving user information on files, such as payment options and shipping address.
-Now you can check out and finish each purchase in a matter of a few clicks as compared to entering a credit card for every transaction.
+Mobile shopping takes personalization and contextual experience to the next level as it allows saving user information on files, such as payment options and shipping addresses.
+Now you can check out and finish each purchase in a matter of a few clicks instead of entering a credit card for every transaction.

 Rule of thirds

-The rule of thirds has been in existence for long, with its implications felt at photography and fine arts.
+The rule of thirds has been in existence for a long, with its implications felt in photography and fine arts.
 However, it applies to web design also.
 When designing your site, use an overlay with two horizontal lines and two vertical lines spaced evenly.

 The business world can see a rise in the number of subscription-based businesses than ever before.
 This requires the idea generation to be extremely strong, combined with in-depth research of the target market.

 Fast website load time is the key to success when it comes to your eCommerce store.
 The ideal load time is 3 seconds.
 However, based on available industry averages, most websites load much slower than that.
-Unfortunately, the attention of users is equivalent to that of a goldfish, not allowing for long load times.
+Unfortunately, users’ attention is equivalent to that of a goldfish, not allowing for long load times.

 Customer reviews and testimonials

 Testimonials and reviews add to the social proof and credibility of your brand.
-You must incorporate testimonials of happy customers on your e-commerce sites.
+It would be best if you incorporated testimonials of happy customers on your e-commerce sites.
 There are several stages during the customers’ buying process, such as a follow-up email to review the item bought.
 There might be negative comments also.

 However, the advantages are more significant.
 Reviews portray a trustworthy image in front of shoppers and show shoppers the reviews and testimonials on your site that are legitimate and trustworthy.
 A few negative remarks can make your positive reviews appear more powerful and real.

-The lifestyle of today’s shoppers has transformed to include smart technology, making eCommerce integrated into the day-to-day lives of users.
+Today’s shoppers’ lifestyle has transformed to include smart technology, making eCommerce integrated into users’ day-to-day lives.
 It is important to stay ahead in the race with eCommerce development solutions.